MAAV-Software/maav-cv/README.md

 ## Getting Started

-This walkthrough was intended for either native Ubuntu / Linux, or Windows WSL2.
+This tutorial was intended for Ubuntu / Linux, and modified for support in Mac and Windows WSL environments.
+While most issues have been worked out, you may have some difficulties still - reach out if you have trouble.
-If you are running Mac, one significant change would be going from `sudo apt-get install ...` to `brew install`.
-Please reach out if you encounter other difficulties working on a Mac, or feel free to commit advice into this README for Mac users based on your experience.

 First, clone this repository.
 You can either use HTTPS or SSH with a key setup through your account.